Tributes flow for New Zealand police officer Matt Ratana killed in London

 He is survived by a partner and an adult son from a previous relationship.

-Meanwhile, friends, family, workmates, and members of the public are all paying tribute to the expat Kiwi.
+Friends, family, workmates, and members of the public are all paying tribute to the expat Kiwi.

 East Grinstead RFC, where Ratana was their head coach, said they were "utterly devastated" to hear he had died.